Your 2020 Ultimate Price Guide to Solvent and Latex Inks. January 23 2018, 2 Comments

 What is Water-based Inkjet Ink?

 Water-based inkjet ink formulation consists of dye colorants, pigments, latex polymers, surfactants, glycols, and humectants.
-It first emerged in 1951, exhibits the brightest colors, and have evolved into latex vinyl printers of today.
+It first emerged in 1951, exhibits the brightest colors, and have evolved into latex inks of today.

-Factory prices to Original Equipment Manufactures (OEMs) are as low as US$2 per liter.
+Factory prices to Original Equipment Manufacturers (OEMs) are as low as US$2 per liter.
 Price into the distribution channel is about US$6 a liter.

-Oversupply and zero profitability have caused as many as 20 manufacturers to exit the market over the last 15 years.
+Oversupply has caused as many as 20 manufacturers to exit the market over the last 20 years.

 Consolidation has crashed prices and prices have stayed at the bottom since 2005.